eclipse-archived/codewind-docs/docs/_documentations/importedprojects.md

 ## Generic Docker projects

-If you have a Dockerized application that doesn't fit an existing template, you can still import the project into Microclimate by selecting the **Docker** import option.
+If you have a Dockerized application that doesn't fit an existing template, you can still import the project into Codewind by selecting the **Docker** import option.
 For the application state detection to work, the Dockerfile needs to include an `EXPOSE` instruction to point to the port that is used to determine whether the project is running.